apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 ### $$K$$-hold corss validation case

 When $$K=2$$, the dataset is divided into training data and testing dataset.
-The number of samples training and testing dataset are roughly the same
+The number of training and testing samples are roughly the same.

 ```sql
 drop table testing;